 Hosting Visiting Medical Students

 Texas Health is a system where students and residents can learn, practice and grow.
 Graduate medical education programs at Texas Health are rooted in strong academic rigor and are facilitated by faculty with the depth and breadth of real-world experience needed to create a well-rounded education for students and residents.
 These programs combine faculty experience with hands-on clinical and educational opportunities in state-of-the-art facilities, where staff is eager to welcome those following a calling to practice medicine.
-The Texas Health Fort Worth Internal Medicine Residency Program hosts medical students from TCU School of Medicine for their required internal medicine clerkship rotations.
+The Texas Health Fort Worth Internal Medicine Residency Program hosts medical students from the Burnett School of Medicine at TCU for their required internal medicine clerkship rotations.

 Texas Health Resources also is part of a regional integrated health network with UT Southwestern, Southwestern Health Resources, which leverages the strength of the two healthcare systems in a shared mission of improving the health and well-being of North Texans.